-Passing the Medication History Exam is required to earn the PTCB Medication History Certificate.
-The Medication History Exam is a computer-based exam administered at Pearson VUE test centers nationwide.
-The Medication History Exam is a two-hour, multiple-choice, exam that contains 79 questions.
-One hour and 50 minutes are allotted for answering the exam questions and 10 minutes for a tutorial and post-exam survey.
+Candidates are required to pass the Medication History Exam to earn the PTCB Medication History Certificate.
+The Medication History Exam is a computer-based exam with 70 multiple-choice questions.
+Be prepared to commit 1 hour and 30 minutes for the exam (5-minute tutorial, 1 hour and 20-minute exam, and 5-minute post-exam survey).

 The Medication History Exam covers several knowledge areas organized into two domains, as shown in the following table.

 Earning your Medication History Certificate takes you one step closer to becoming a PTCB Advanced Certified Pharmacy Technician (CPhT-Adv).
-Active PTCB CPhTs who have completed at least four of the certificate programs (including TPV and/or Medication History), or three certificate programs and the Compounded Sterile Preparation Technician (CSPT) Certification, and 3 years of work experience will be eligible to earn a CPhT-Adv as early as mid-2020.
+Active PTCB CPhTs who have completed at least four of the certificate programs, or three certificate programs and the Compounded Sterile Preparation Technician (CSPT) Certification, and 3 years of work experience will be eligible to earn a CPhT-Adv credential.